 Miller, Harkin, Warren, DeLauro Introduce Legislation to Establish Fair Work Scheduling Practices

-WASHINGTON—In response to recent workplace trends and supporting research that suggest uncertain work schedules can have broad negative consequences for working families, leading Democratic members of Congress today introduced legislation to stem abusive scheduling practices directed primarily at hourly workers.
+WASHINGTON—In response to recent workplace trends and research that suggests uncertain work schedules can have dire consequences for working families, leading Democratic members of Congress today introduced legislation to stem abusive scheduling practices that are directed primarily at hourly workers.

 In some of the economy’s fastest-growing and lowest-paying industries—including the retail, food service, and janitorial sectors—workers face erratic and irregular work schedules.
 Ever-changing, on-call schedules hinder the ability of hourly wage earners to earn a decent living and to balance their responsibilities at work and at home.